-Our ready-to-use public resume data and business-related social platform datasets help companies such as people search sites build high-quality people search platforms and directories.
+Our ready-to-use employee data and business-related social platform datasets help companies such as people search sites build high-quality people search platforms and directories.

 Assisting sales and marketing efforts

 Coresignal’s rich people datasets help identity resolution companies enrich their existing people datasets.
-Our public resume data helps companies get a better understanding of consumers’ interests, as a result, enriching insights surrounding consumer behavior.
+Get a better understanding of consumers’ interests, enriching insights surrounding consumer behavior.

 Stay ahead of the game with fresh web data